IVSOP/linux-setup/README.md

 Use `blkid` to get the UUID of the partitions your encrypted partitions are built upon (not the encrypted partitions themselves, but the physical device!!!
 I have no idea why it is like this)

-Edit grub's config.
+Edit grub's config (`/etc/default/grub).
 For example, for the ids

 ```
 crypt_0: e48a8a1d-6c93-4719-b140-4a5e59f931c5